SergioKingOne/fast-pizza/README.md

 # High-Level Architecture
 The "Fast Pizza" web app follows a client-server architecture:

-Frontend: Developed using React, Tailwind CSS, and Vite
+Frontend: Developed using React, Tailwind CSS, and Vite.
-Backend: No backend or database; data is managed in the frontend Third-party API integration: BigDataCloud for GPS location
+Backend: No backend or database; data is managed in the frontend.
+Third-party API integration: BigDataCloud for GPS location.

 # Components and Modules
 React Components: Organized into reusable components for UI elements, forms, and pizza items.